MurilloGroupMSU/Modified-Lee-More-Transport/index.md

 ### How do I use it?

-The first step is to insall the libray using
+The first step is to install the libray using
 ```
 pip install MLM_Transport
 ```